-The Orientation occurs on the first day of the first quarterly Intensive Week.
+The Orientation occurs on the first Intensive Day of the first semester.
 The purpose of Orientation is to orient new students to the milieu of MTSA, to include a variety of student support services that are directly and indirectly related to student success in the program, many of which save time for students.
-The Orientation is planned to introduce and/or familiarize newly enrolled DNAP students regarding MTSA policies, schedules, program requirements, available area lodging for use during quarterly Intensive Weeks, and financial aid processes.
+The Orientation is planned to introduce and/or familiarize newly enrolled DNAP students regarding MTSA policies, schedules, program requirements, available area lodging for use during Intensive Days, and financial aid processes.

-♦ Hotel Information
+Hotel Information

-Prior to the first quarterly Intensive Week, MTSA sends accepted DNAP students information relative to hotels in the vicinity of the School, for use during the quarterly Intensive Weeks.
+Prior to the first per semester Intensive Week, MTSA sends accepted DNAP students information relative to hotels in the vicinity of the School, for use during the per semester Intensive Weeks.